sabarnac/sabarnac.github.io/content/blog/2020/05/18/the-move-to-gatsbyjs/index.md

 ---
-title: "The Move to GatsbyJS"
+title: The Move to GatsbyJS
 date: 2020-05-18 00:01:30 +0530
 ---